GSaiki26/poliwarden/README.md

 docker build --build-arg features=http -t poliwarden:latest .
 ```

 ### Databases 🗄️
 > [!WARNING]
 > Just one database feature can be enabled at a time.

 Currently, the following databases are available:
-- `surrealdb`: A SurrealDB database.
+- `surreal`: A SurrealDB database.

 If no database feature is enabled, JSON files'll be used to store the policies and identities.
 They'll be created as: `policies.json` and `identities.json` at `/app/vol/` directory.